longsleep/pixel-linux/README.md

   Edit /etc/rc.local and add `rfkill block bluetooth` before the `exit 0`.

+## Dim screen on startup

+  The Pixel's screen is very bright and boots up at full intensity.
+So I find it a good idea to dim it on startup.
+Edit /etc/rc.local and add `echo 2800 > /sys/class/backlight/intel_backlight/brightness`.

 ## Hot keys

   - I use the CTRL key to rebind audio hotkeys in keyboard settings.